-PhotoVoice is interviewing established photographers to gain a wider insight into the power of photography and the different approaches to ethical issues.
-This month, we interviewed renowned photographer and digital storyteller, Misha Vallejo on his photography and passion for the medium.
+PhotoVoice is interviewing established photographers to gain a wider insight into the power of photography and the different approaches to ethical considerations.

-Where did it all begin and why did you choose photography and not another medium?
+Where did it all begin and why did you chose photography and not another medium?

 It all began when I was about 25 years old in 2010.
 I was studying Graphic Design in Russia when I first took a photography class.
 I liked photography so much that I later enrolled in the St. Petersburg Photojournalism Faculty.
 At that time, I was already in love with photography.
 For me, photography is a tool to tell stories that matter.
 In order to do that it is crucial to travel alone, meet different subjects, find new places.
 I also remember that at the time I was disappointed in Design: I was sitting for 14 hours in front of a computer and when photography came into my life it was the perfect excuse to go out and see the world.